josefmana/demcrit/README.md

 2. **Without raw data** –
 You can still use many of the package functions with your own, similarly structured dataset.
 See the vignette ["Out of Pipeline"](articles/use2.html) for guidance.

+## Future Directions

+>Currently, *demcrit* is designed around the dataset used in our original study.
+As such, it primarily supports direct replications rather than general applications.
+>
+>If you find the approach useful and would like to adapt it for your data, feel free to reach out — we are happy to discuss possible extensions.
+We also welcome reports of bugs or mistakes you may encounter.